Constantly thinking strategically, he brings enormous care, attention and passion to his work.Chambers and Partners

 As an attorney, Jim represented more than 3,000 victims of the Haitian cholera disaster in a lawsuit against the United Nations that reached the U.S. Supreme Court in 2019.

 BOOKS & AWARDS

 Jim is the author of several books on the interplay of legal, crisis communications matters and public perception.
 His landmark 2003 book, In the Court of Public Opinion: Winning Strategies for Litigation Communications has just been released in an updated Third Edition by ABA Publishing.
 First published in 2003, In The Court of Public Opinion is considered the leading book in the field.
 It has been called “the perfect handbook for this age of show trials” by Financial Times and has been featured in prominent business and trade media around the world.
 Jim’s second book, Chief Crisis Officer: Structure and Leadership for Effective Communications Response (ABA Publishing), was first published in 2017 and has just been released in paperback with a new Introduction.
 Chief Crisis Officer has been positively featured in the Harvard Business Review, Fortune and Entrepreneur magazine, among others.
-As a writer, Jim was also a columnist for American Lawyer’s Corporate Counsel magazine from 2011 – 2015, where he was twice nominated for a Neal Award for Business Journalism — the only full-time public relations profession to ever be so honored.
+As a writer, Jim was also a columnist for American Lawyer’s Corporate Counsel magazine from 2011 – 2015, where he was twice named a finalist for the prestigious Neal Award for Business Journalism — the only full-time public relations professional ever to be so honored.

 Jim holds a B.A. from Binghamton University and attended the Fordham University and Stetson University law schools (JD).
 He is admitted to practice law in New York and Florida, and before various federal courts, including the United States Supreme Court.
 He spent a decade as a Trustee of NY/NJ Baykeeper, an environmental organization, and is currently a board member of the Heart Disease Research Foundation (HRDF).